capehart/github-style/README.md

 * Adding content/photos adds 'photos' in the top menu (as above) but with a `gallery` icon
 * Added attribution for gallery icon.
 Maybe I can find an attribution-free one in the future?

+## Note
+* Reminder to self to occassionally see if [MeiK2333](https://github.com/MeiK2333/github-style) has updated upstream and follow [this process](https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository#7244456) to rebase if so.
+Last checked 2021-03-16,

 # Original Instructions
 ## Init hugo site